EdwardEisenhauer/AAE-MicrocontrollersProgramming-Laboratory/README.md

 - High-Speed Internal (HSI) clock,
 - Phase-Locked Loop (PLL) to the frequency selected by the user.

-2. A custom delay function which uses an interrupt, based on the Systic timer.
+2. A custom delay function which uses an interrupt and the Systic timer.

 3. A function which: